founded1898/styleguide/README.md

 Install all the required dependencies, build the styleguide and start the server:

+> Note that this project was only buildable with node version 10.24.1.

 ```
+$ nvm install v10.24.1
+$ nvm use v10.24.1 # make sure you use the correct node version
 $ npm install && bower install
 $ npm start
 ```